If you have to serve a document on the other person by personal service, you can ask a friend or relative, or hire a professional process server.

 What if this guide isn't for you

-If the other person lives outside BC or outside Canada, see Serve court documents outside BC.
+If the other person lives outside BC or outside Canada, see Serve documents outside BC by personal service.

 If you can't serve the documents (for example, if the other party is avoiding service), see our guide Arrange for alternative (substitutional) service.